gabrielac07/gabi_2025/navigation/about.md

 ## Hello, I'm Gabriela! &#x1F600;

-I'm a junior at Del Norte High School.
-I'm taking CSP to improve my programming skills.
+I'm a junior at Del Norte High School, and I'm taking CSP to improve my programming skills.

 ### Fun Facts:
 - I live with my parents, a sister, a brother, and a dog